matplotlib/matplotlib/doc/devel/gitwash/development_workflow.rst

 When working on a PR, changes may occur in the parent branch (usually master).
 This can lead to conflict with changes in your branch.
 The conflicts can be
 trivial: for example both the parent branch and your branch add an entry to the top of `CHANGELOG`.
-Git can not unambiguously tell what to with both changes (should one go above the other? if so, which order? should it try to merge them?) so it declares the branches can not be merged cleanly.
+Git can not unambiguously tell what to do with both changes (should one go above the other? if so, which order? should it try to merge them?) so it declares the branches can not be merged cleanly.
 GitHub can only automatically merge PR without conflicts, so you will